Confucius say. “A man who questions the norm is a man I want to hang out with”

 It wasn’t until halfway through my rugby career when I met a biomechanics specialist that I realised the secondary issues I was provoking by wearing them.
 Fixing my arch pain was as simple as getting rid of the orthotics and understanding what was really causing the pain.

-Now as a Sports podiatrist with Evolutio, I help elite athletes to your everyday runner get rid of the orthotics forever, saving the individual hundreds of dollars in the process and fixing the problem for the long term.
+Now as physiotherapists with Evolutio, we help elite athletes to your everyday runner get rid of orthotics forever, saving the individual hundreds of dollars in the process and fixing the problem for the long term.

-So far since joining the team in October I’ve got 63 individuals out of their orthotics forever.
+So far we’ve got 63 individuals out of their orthotics forever.
 That’s 63 athletes who will never have to fork out for another pair of orthotics in their life.
 Say this athlete is 20 years old, and they currently buy a pair of orthotics every year for the next 50 years and your typical pair of orthotics is $500.
 That’s $25,000 over 50 years they have saved by getting the problem fixed forever.

 Now, let’s talk feet.
 There are 26 bones in the foot and more than 100 muscles and ligaments attached to them.